 Why My Application for the Start-Up Visa Program in Canada Might Be Denied?

 Completing an application for a Start-Up Visa in Canada involves a series of steps.
 A mistake in any one of these steps could cause your…...Read more

 How Fast is the Canada Start-Up Visa Program?

 Applying for a Start-Up Visa in Canada involves a series of steps including: 1.
 Obtain the support of a designated investment organization, such as a venture capital fund or angel investor in Canada.
-This process may take a few months or over a year depending on the organization and the…...Read more
+This process may take a few months or over a year depending on the organization…...Read more

 Why Do We Need a Start-Up Visa?